ni/nimi-python/CONTRIBUTING.md

         * This should trigger the [check_latest_release](.github/workflows/check_latest_release.yml) workflow.
 Check the [results](https://github.com/ni/nimi-python/actions/workflows/check_latest_release.yml) before continuing.
 1. Post-Release Steps
     1. Create and checkout another branch for post-release changes
-    1. Update the module versions using any of below commands based on the change.
-You can also include drivers list if the changes are specific to some drivers.
-        * `python3 tools/build_release.py --increment-patch-version`
-            * This will update the version to X.X.(N+1).dev0
-        * `python3 tools/build_release.py --increment-minor-version`
-            * This will update the version to X.(N+1).X.dev0
-        * `python3 tools/build_release.py --increment-major-version`
-            * This will update the version to (N+1).X.X.dev0
-        * `python3 tools/build_release.py --increment-build-number`
-            * This will update the version to X.X.X.dev(N+1)
+    1. Update the module versions.
+        * Refer to the "Perform Version Bump" section under "Pre-Release Steps."
         * Commit to branch
     1. Clean and build to update generated files with new version
         * `python3 tools/build_release.py --build`
+        * Ensure that all changes made as part of build command are specific to intended drivers.
         * Commit to branch
     1. Update changelog
-        * Copy Unreleased section from bottom of changelog to the top and add a link to it in the TOC
+        * Copy Unreleased section from the bottom of the changelog.
+Modify the driver name in the example and TOC.
+Paste the modified section at the top of each driver's changelog and add a corresponding link to it in the driver's TOC.
         * Commit to branch
     1. Create a pull request containing post-release changes and get it merged